GreenAI-Uppa/GreenAI-Uppa.github.io/index.md

 ### Paul Gay

 <img src="images/paul.png" align="center" width="200"/>
-Currently researcher engineer at the [LMAP](https://lma-umr5142.univ-pau.fr/fr/index.html), Paul graduated in computer science from [INSA Rouen](http://asi.insa-rouen.fr/) from 2006 to 2011.
-He did his PHD between [LIUM](https://lium.univ-lemans.fr/) in France and  [IDIAP Reshearch Institut](https://www.idiap.ch/en) in Switzerland up to 2014 on unsupervised Audio-visual person identification in broadcast data.
-After a period of Teaching in Avignon in ATER position in [LIA](https://lia.univ-avignon.fr/) and a Post-doc in Italy, at [IIT/PAVIS](https://pavis.iit.it/) (2014 - 2018), he joined LumenAI as R&D Engineer from 2019 to 2020.
+Currently researcher engineer at the [LMAP](https://lma-umr5142.univ-pau.fr/fr/index.html), Paul his PHD between [LIUM](https://lium.univ-lemans.fr/) in France and  [IDIAP Reshearch Institut](https://www.idiap.ch/en) in Switzerland up to 2014 on unsupervised Audio-visual person identification in broadcast data.
+After a period of Teaching in Avignon in ATER position in [LIA](https://lia.univ-avignon.fr/) and a Post-doc in computer vision, at [IIT/PAVIS](https://pavis.iit.it/) (2016 - 2018), he joined LumenAI as R&D Engineer in graph analysis from 2019 to 2020.
 For contact, send an email at paul[dot]gay[at]univ-pau.fr

 [Web page](https://paulgay.github.io/index.html)